glacials/splits-io/docs/api.md

 a run is uploaded with an unidentified game name.
 They try to associate themselves with a Speedrun.com game when created, but the association is not guaranteed.

+When searching for games, it is possible to pass in a game ID.
+If a game with this ID exists, it will be prepended to the search response array.

 <details>
 <summary>Structure of a Game</summary>